-Passenger service licences and transport operating rights acquired by the Group that have definite useful lives are stated at cost less accumulated amortisation and impairment losses (see note 1(m)(ii)).
-They are amortised to the consolidated income statement on a straight-line basis over their estimated useful lives.
-For those passenger service licences and transport operating rights that are assessed and regarded by the Group to have indefinite useful lives, they are stated in the balance sheet at cost less accumulated impairment losses (see note 1(m)(ii)).
+Passenger service licences and transport operating rights that are assessed and regarded by the Group to have indefinite useful lives are stated at cost less accumulated impairment losses (see note 1(n)(ii)).

 Intangible assets are not amortised while their useful lives are assessed to be indefinite.
 Any conclusion that the useful life of an intangible asset is indefinite is reviewed annually to determine whether events and circumstances continue to support the indefinite useful life assessment for that asset.
-If they do not, the change in the useful life assessment from indefinite to finite is accounted for prospectively from the date of change and amortisation is charged to the income statement on a straight-line basis over the asset's estimated remaining useful life.
+If they do not, the change in the useful life assessment from indefinite to finite is accounted for prospectively from the date of change and amortisation is charged to the consolidated income statement on a straight-line basis over the asset's estimated remaining useful life.

-(m) Impairment of assets
+(n) Impairment of assets